 Public Health Emergency - Leading a Nation Prepared

-ASPR’s Hospital Preparedness Program (HPP) provides leadership and funding through cooperative agreements to states, territories, and eligible municipalities to improve the capacity of the health care system to plan for and respond to large-scale emergencies and disasters.
+ASPR’s Hospital Preparedness Program (HPP) provides leadership and funding through cooperative agreements to states, territories, and eligible metropolitan areas to improve the capacity of the health care system to plan for and respond to large-scale emergencies and disasters.

-HPP supports regional collaboration and health care preparedness and response by encouraging the development and sustainment of health care coalitions (HCCs).
+HPP supports regional collaboration and health care preparedness and response by encouraging the development and sustainment of health care coalitions (HCC).
 These coalitions incentivize often competitive health care organizations with differing priorities and objectives to work together to prepare for, respond to, and recover from all types of threats and emergencies.
 HPP funding also supports trainings and exercises that prepare HCC members to handle real emergencies.
-For examples of how HCCs save lives in their communities, check out about HPP in Action.

 Home | Contact Us | Accessibility | Privacy Policies | Disclaimer | HHS Viewers & Players | HHS Plain Language

 Assistant Secretary for Preparedness and Response (ASPR), 200 Independence Ave., SW, Washington, DC 20201

 U.S. Department of Health and Human Services | USA.gov |